antarctica/metadata-library/README.md

 Definition (XSD) files in the `bas_metadata_library.schemas.xsd` module, and loaded as resource files for use in record validation.

-**Note:** For technical reasons, XSDs included locally in this project are contained in a Zip archive `bas_metadata_library.schemas.xsd/xsd-archive.zip`.
-This archive will be automatically unzipped to a temporary location during validation.

 **Note:** To support local validation, imported or included schema locations in local versions of XML schemas, have been modified.
 These changes do not materially change the contents of any schema.